-5.3 Evaluation in Shared CPU Cluster
+5.3 End-to-End Evaluations in Shared CPU Cluster

+As elaborated in §3.2, non-neural-network or not-so-urgent models may be trained in non-dedicated CPU clusters.
+In this part we systematically evaluate LB-BSP performance in such CPU clusters.

 Experimental Setup.
-As elaborated in §3.2, non-neuralnetwork or not-so-urgent models may be trained in nondedicated CPU clusters.
-To evaluate LB-BSP performance in such scenarios, we manually created Cluster-B, a heterogeneous CPU cluster that emulates the shared production environment where ML models are trained with the dynamic leftover resources [25, 42, 59, 71].
-Cluster-B is built based on a one-hour snapshot of Google Trace [71].
+We manually created Cluster-B, a heterogeneous CPU cluster that emulates the shared production environment where ML models are trained with the dynamic leftover resources [27], [82], [40], [12].
+Cluster-B is built based on a one-hour snapshot of Google Trace [27].
 That trace discloses the machine configurations (CPU/Memory capacities in normalized form) of a production cluster from Google, together with the information of all the involved jobs/tasks during a selected month-including their resource consumptions and start/end times.